khaledhosny/ots/docs/HowToTest.md

         (tool is located at build/Default directory)

 You can use `idempotent` tool to check whether a font will be rejected or not.
-You can also use `ot-sanitise` tool to get sanitised font (it is available on Linux for now).
+You can also use `ot-sanitize` tool to get sanitized font (it is available on Linux for now).
 See README file in the test directory for more details.